Can You Use Your IRA to Buy Your First Home?

 Key Takeaways

-- Retirement plans offer two ways to access funds - loans and withdrawals.
-Loans require repayment and do not incur taxes or penalties, while withdrawals are taxed and may have a 10% penalty if you're under 59 1/2.
+• Retirement plans offer loans and withdrawals; loans require repayment without taxes, while withdrawals are taxed and may have a 10% penalty.

-- Some 401(k) plans allow loans.
-You can borrow up to $10,000 or 50% of your vested account balance (up to $50,000 max).
-Repayment usually spans five years with interest, and no taxes are owed for borrowing.
+• Some 401(k) plans allow loans up to $10,000 or 50% of your vested balance, with repayment over five years and no taxes on the loan.

 When you're trying to buy your first home, coming up with the down payment can be challenging.
 If you've been saving money for retirement through an IRA or 401(k), you might be inclined to use these funds to afford your house.
 Here's an overview of what to consider before using your IRA as a first-time homebuyer.